 So what makes for an aggressive serve?
 Pace and/or targeting.

 Faster serves are harder to pass well because they give the receiver(s) less time to get in good position.
 Jump topspin serves are obvious examples of this approach, but one need not go that far to take advantage of harder serves.
 All you have to do is reduce the time between serve and pass.
-I should note, however, that slowing the serve down can also serve to be aggressive.
+I should note, however, that slowing the serve down can also be an aggressive tactic.

 Turning our attention to targeting, I should note that I’m not talking about calling service zones.
-While serving the other teams weakest passer or putting the ball in an area that creates movement issues shifts the odds, it is not inherently aggressive.
+While strategies like serving the other team’s weakest passer or putting the ball in an area that creates movement issues (e.g. taking the MB out of a quick set option) shifts the odds, it is not inherently aggressive.

 When I say targeting I mean trying to put the ball in places that will likely cause passing difficulties.
 Push the passer deep or make them pass a short ball.
 Put the ball in the seam between players.
 The idea is to create bad passes, if not aces.

-This can, of course, be combined with serving specific zones.
+This can, of course, be combined with serving specific zones (see Advanced service zones).

 6 Steps to Better Practices - Free Guide